 Not all children and young people with SEN have a learning disability.
-In 2018, 67,765 children in England with a statement of SEN or an education, health and care (EHC) plan were identified as having a primary SEN associated with learning disability.
+In 2018, 67,765 children in England with a statement of SEN or an Education, Health and Care (EHC) plan had a primary SEN associated with learning disability.
 This is only 29% of all children with a statement of SEN or an EHC plan.
-However, at the broader level of SEN support (previously School Action and School Action Plus), 228,315 children were identified as having a primary SEN associated with learning disability (Public Health England, 2019b).
+However, at the broader level of SEN support (previously School Action and School Action Plus), 228,315 children had a primary SEN associated with learning disability (Public Health England, 2019b).

 Statements of SEN and EHC Plans

 Since 2010, the number of children with a learning disability receiving statements of SEN and EHC plans has decreased by 10% (Public Health England, 2019a).